Baaarbz/subscription-sys/README.md

 ### Installation

-1. Define the environment properties needed to realize the connection with the mail account.
+1. Define the environment properties in the docker-compose needed to realize the connection with the mail account.
    ```
    ENV_MAIL_HOST: smtp.gmail.com (or other smtp client)
    ENV_MAIL_PORT: 587 (relative smtp port)